Skip to Content

 Rideshare and delivery service considerations

 Rideshare drivers face unique insurance challenges through different operational phases.
-During active rides, companies like Uber and Lyft provide $1million in liability coverage.
+During active rides, companies like Uber and Lyft provide $1 million in liability coverage.
 Essential coverage phases include:

 • Phase 1: App on, waiting for requests